Crimson1984/minimal-mistakes/_pages/about.md

 author_profile: true
 ---

-# Hi there!:kissing:
+# Hi there!😚

 ## This is a Minimal Mistake theme based on Jekyll.

 ## You can share ideas here.
-You can deliver post to Garvofadge@foxmail.com, along with your information, if you like.
+You can deliver post to Garvofadge@foxmail.com[email](Garvofadge@foxmail.com), along with your information, if you like.

 # Have a nice day💖!